pennbauman/web-errors/README.md

 	* `{{title}}` For the name of the error (i.e. 'Page Not Found').
 	* `{{body}}` For a description of the error.

-2. Run:
+Then, run the program:

 	python error-gen.py

-3. Collect the error files from output/ and move them to your web server
+Finally, collect the error files from output/ and move them to your web server.

 ## Setting Up Error Files
 Add the following lines to .htaccess on your server, substitute file locations as appropriate: